 While I like to think long-term investing is the preferred strategy for your TFSA, some people just aren’t wired that way and would rather keep their money safe.
 Furthermore, if your savings goals are for the short-or-medium term, such as building an emergency fund or saving for a down payment to buy a house or car, then a safe investment is exactly what you need.

 Opening a regular TFSA at a big bank or online bank can be beneficial over a regular daily savings account.
-Your savings could be substantial – if you were 18 when the TFSA was introduced in 2009 then you’ll have $63,500 in available contribution room.
+Your savings could be substantial – as of 2022, $81,500 total for those who were 18 in 2009.
 If that amount sits in your daily savings account, you’ll owe a couple of hundred dollars in taxes each year.
 Meanwhile, it can grow tax-free in your TFSA and likely earn a better interest rate.

-Indeed, you’ll likely find rates in the 2 to 3 percent range for high-interest TFSAs and GICs.
-Many banks offer short term promotional offers to entice new customers, so do your research and find the best rates online.
+Indeed, you’ll likely find rates in the 1.5% to 2.5% range for high-interest TFSAs and GICs.
+Many banks offer short-term promotional offers to entice new customers, so do your research and find the best rates online.

 Holding a HISA (High-Interest Savings Account) in Your TFSA

-Ideal for short-term savers, you can stash your cash inside a high-interest savings account and the interest will grow tax-free within your TFSA.
+Ideal for short-term savers, you can stash your cash inside a high-interest savings account, and the interest will grow tax-free within your TFSA.
 One pitfall to avoid is raiding your TFSA cash stash too often, as you’ll quickly lose track of your available contribution room.
-Do your research and read our article on the best high-interest savings accounts in Canada.

 Holding GICs in a TFSA

-A better option for a fixed term savings goal (such as buying a new house in three years), a guaranteed investment certificate (GIC) allows you to earn some interest while protecting your principal.
+A better option for a fixed-term savings goal (such as buying a new house in three years) is a guaranteed investment certificate (GIC) that allows you to earn some interest while protecting your principal.
 Again, any interest earned is not subject to taxes while inside your TFSA or when you withdraw the funds.
+Just do your research and find the best GIC rates in Canada before plunking down your money.

 The best TFSA investment option is the one best suited to your financial goals.
-For conservative savers, or those looking to set aside cash for a short term money goal, the best investment is a high-interest savings account with a trustworthy online bank like Tangerine.
+For conservative savers, or those looking to set aside cash for a short-term money goal, the best investment is high-interest savings account with a trustworthy online bank.

-If your goals are further out – say five years or more – then you can think about investing in mutual funds or ETFs.
-Again, the best investment for your TFSA will depend on your individual situation.
+If your goals are further out – say five years or more – then you can think about investing in index funds or ETFs.
+Again, the best investment for your TFSA will depend on your unique situation.
 Do you contribute to your TFSA in small, more frequent amounts?
-You might be better suited for a portfolio of mutual funds or with a robo-advisor like Wealthsimple because there are no commissions when you buy and sell.
+You might be better suited for a portfolio of index funds or with a robo-advisor like Wealthsimple because there are no commissions when you buy and sell.
+Plus, you can take advantage of our exclusive promo offer: open and fund your first Wealthsimple Invest account (min. $500 initial deposit), and get a $25 cash bonus deposited into your account.

 An investor with a larger TFSA who contributes maybe once or a few times a year might find ETFs more compelling due to the lower MER and ability to self-direct their portfolio.